-You’ll find hordes of vendors trying to push souvenirs on you, those that try to convince you to make a donation for a charity (it’s a well known scam – don’t donate anything!) and those playing the 3 cups and ball game.
+You’ll find hordes of vendors trying to push souvenirs on you, those that try to convince you to make a donation for a charity (it’s a well known scam – don’t donate anything!) and those playing the 3 cups and a ball game.

 Visit nearby attractions

 Among the places you can easily visit near the Eiffel Tower there are the Champs de Mars, the Trocadero and the Champs-Elysées.
-You also have easy access to the S

 Are you planning a trip to Paris and France?
 Don’t forget to read my other posts:

-- A Guide To The 5 Best Cities To Visit In France
+- A Guide To The 11 Best Cities To Visit In France

-- Eight Smart Ways To Get Musee D’Orsay Tickets And Skip The Lines
+- How To Get Musee D’Orsay Tickets

-- Seven Smart Ways To Get Versailles Tickets
+- How To Get Versailles Tickets

 - A Wonderful Itinerary For 5 Days In Paris